not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-SAMPLES.md

 * Starting and stopping lanes through triggers
 * Using input ports as CV sources
 * Using to component-pool to reduce script size using re-usable components
+* Using a tuning to quantize values to a scale

 ## Creating Clock Signals